Things To Do In Folkestone

 Recommendations:

 • Shopping: Visit the creative quarter with its shops and galleries clustered around The Old High Street.
 Most are open Weds-Sun (but do check to avoid disappointment).
 You may find a lot are closed on Mondays and Tuesdays at the moment.
-Faves include children’s shop Moo Like A Monkey, Folkestone Art Gallery, Bounce Vintage, Ben’s Vintage, Objectables cards and gifts, The Quartermasters (great T shirts), Native Three (Etsy shop), Kitty McCall (colourful fabric and print homewares), R&R (Perspex jewellery in an incredible range of designs and made in Folkestone) and Rennie’s.
-On Sandgate Road you’ll find the excellent Grace, an interiors shop with beautifully upcycled pieces, and clothes shop The Lobby is a few doors down on Rendezvous Street.
+Faves include children’s shop Moo Like A Monkey, Folkestone Art Gallery, Bounce Vintage, Ben’s Vintage (now named Overstrand), Dandy Vintage, Objectables cards and gifts, Native Three (Etsy shop), R&R (Perspex jewellery in an incredible range of designs and made in Folkestone) and Rennie’s.
+Fabia H Goff is an award winning local artist and designer who stocks a beautiful range of her own artworks and textiles on the Old High Street.
+On Sandgate Road you’ll find the excellent Grace, an interiors shop with beautifully upcycled pieces.
+Gaia on the harbour arm has lovely candles, whilst Restock is great for zero waste and for refills.

 Visit Folkestone Marketplace on the Harbour Arm (weekends and bank holidays) - full of locally produced arts, crafts etc and small businesses during the spring and summer season.

-The last Saturday of the month also brings The Creative Quarter Art Market.
-More information is available on Creative Folkestone’s website - here is the May art market listing.
+The last Saturday of the month also brings the fab Under The Moon Art Market.

 • Art galleries : Folkestone’s Creative Quarter has a number of galleries, as well as lots of artist studios in the flats and premises above the retail units.
-Definitely check out Fourth Wall.
-Folkestone Art Gallery opened in 2022 and is a great addition to the street.
+Definitely check out Fourth Wall and Kollectiv.
 Another personal favourite of mine is Whelk Boy.
 During busier periods some premises along the street are used for pop up exhibitions.
-It’s also worth visiting The Stables on Tontine Street (particularly to see the work of the excellent Robyn Neild) and the Brewery Tap exhibition space further down Tontine Street.
+It’s also worth visiting The Stables on Tontine Street (particularly to see the work of the excellent Robyn Neild).
 After Art at the top of the Old High Street has a selection of fine art too.

-Folkestone has the largest urban outdoor collection of contemporary art in the U.K. The Folkestone Triennial is a big art festival which is held every three years - the next one is 2024 - but there are many permanent artworks around town from the past events, meaning you can visit the public artworks all around Folkestone from our previous art triennials even if it’s not a triennial year.
+Folkestone has the largest urban outdoor collection of contemporary art in the U.K. The Folkestone Triennial is a big art festival which is held every three years - the next one is Folkestone Triennial 2025 launching 18 July 2025.
+As well as new exhibits for each triennial, there are many permanent artworks around town from the past events, meaning you can visit the public artworks all around Folkestone from our previous art triennials even if it’s not a triennial year.
 Each Triennial runs for a few months and the town gets busy during these times.

 • Film & televised sport: Watch the big screen on the Harbour Arm.
 The Silver Screen cinema is a lovely independent cinema in the town centre.
 Check out Folkestone Doc Club and Folkestone Doc Fest for some fantastic documentaries.